nasa/progpy/sphinx-config/prog_algs_guide.rst

 Extending Predictors
 **********************

-New :term:`predictor` are created by extending the :class:`progpy.predictors.Predictor` class.
+A new :term:`predictor` is created by extending the :class:`progpy.predictors.Predictor` class.

 Analyzing Results